 To make this recipe, we need to prepare a seasoned herb butter that’s made with some fresh herbs, minced garlic, and delicious seasonings.
 In fact this garlic herb butter is perfect for anything not just for this recipe in particular.
 Spread it on a keto breast toast, on grilled steak or on corn on the cob.

-Make sure you thaw the turkey breast before roasting.
-It takes approximately 24 hours in the fridge.
-Then you can keep the turkey in the refrigerator for a few days before roasting.
+- Thawing: If you’ve got a frozen turkey breast, start by thawing it properly.
+It usually takes approximately 24 hours in the fridge.
+Once thawed, you can store the turkey breast in the refrigerator for up to 2 days before roasting.

 How Much Turkey Per Serving?